Computer Modern: Latin Modern

-The same process was later extended to some free PostScript font clones under the umbrella project called TeX Gyre.
+The same process was later extended to some free PostScript font clones under the umbrella project TeX Gyre.

 The Latin Modern font has also gained an OpenType math table.
+Unlike Computer Modern Math, Latin Modern Math has no pairwise kerning information: OpenType math rendering does not make use of this type of kerning, making such information useless.

 New Computer Modern

 The New Computer Modern font family is a large extension in terms of the number of additional glyphs of the Latin Modern fonts which adds support for several more languages such as Greek, Cyrillic, Hebrew, Cherokee and Coptic.
-This font family comes in two weights, “Regular” and “Book”.
-The book weight is supposed to look slightly heavier compared to the “Regular”.
-Both the weights include support for typesetting mathematics; complete coverage of unicode math blocks is provided, along with a some more glyphs needed for mathematics.
+This font family comes in two weights, "Regular" and "Book".
+The book weight is supposed to look slightly heavier compared to the "Regular".
+Both weights include support for typesetting mathematics; complete coverage of Unicode math blocks is provided, along with some more glyphs needed for mathematics.

 MLModern

 MLModern is based on the Latin Modern font.
 It avoids the spindliness of most other Type 1 versions of Computer Modern and hence looks thicker in comparison to Latin Modern or Computer Modern.

 A visual comparison of Computer Modern, Latin Modern, New Computer Modern Book and MLModern is shown here.